 - Plan for the unknown: Scheduling projects can help you spot potential project risks and set up contingency plans to handle unexpected issues.

-- Helps plan dependencies: Project scheduling techniques help to map out task dependencies within the project and streamline workflows.
+- Helps plan dependencies: Project scheduling techniques help map out task dependencies within the project and streamline workflows.

 10 project scheduling techniques to know